DiyaArun/Bingo-Web-Application/README.md

 Bingo (Jul.
-2023, Personal Project):  \\
+2023, Personal Project): <br>
-– Created a webpage to play Bingo using React. \\
+– Created a webpage to play Bingo using React. <br>
-– Implemented player registration, ticket generation, game master features such as control of the number board.
+– Implemented player registration, ticket generation, game master features such as control of the number board. <br>